Purdue-CS193/homework-0-alexkolay/index.md

-# Alex's First CS193 Homework
+# Alex Kolay's First CS193 Homework

 This is my first homework, and here are some of the things I like about CS193.